-MIN\GENESIS\ACTIVE\VALIDATOR\COUNT is the minimum number of full validator stakes that must have been deposited before the beacon chain can start producing blocks.
+MIN_GENESIS_ACTIVE_VALIDATOR_COUNT is the minimum number of full validator stakes that must have been deposited before the beacon chain can start producing blocks.
 The number is chosen to ensure a degree of security.
-It allows for four 128 member committees per slot, rather than the 64 committees per slot eventually desired to support fully operational data shards.
+It allows for four 128 member committees per slot, rather than the 64 committees per slot eventually desired to support the fully operational data shards that were on the roadmap at that time (but no longer).
 Fewer validators means higher rewards per validator, so it is designed to attract early participants to get things bootstrapped.

-MIN\GENESIS\ACTIVE\VALIDATOR\COUNT used to be much higher (65,536 = 2 million Ether staked), but was reduced when MIN\GENESIS\TIME, below, was added.
+$MIN_GENESIS_ACTIVE_VALIDATOR_COUNT$ used to be much higher (65,536 = 2 million Ether staked), but was reduced when $MIN_GENESIS_TIME$, below, was added.